 Here in Canada they do allow it.
 Two of my coworkers are transferring across country this month.
-And I know 2 centers in Alberta which are looking for f/t transfers and the president (Canada) has authorized anyone wanting to transfer there the okay to do so.
+And I know 2 centers in Alberta which are looking for friend/t transfers and the president (Canada) has authorized anyone wanting to transfer there the okay to do so.
 They just fall to the bottom of the seniority list.

 I was just wondering since I'm an package handler now at a hub and I want to become a driver but i don't want to drive out of my hub and would like to drive out of another hub nearby which is also in the same union. do you think I'll be allowed to.